 Kaldereta na Baka (Filipino Beef Stew)

 Kaldereta comes from the word caldero, which is Spanish for a cauldron, or large metal pot, that is used to cook stews over an open fire.
 Baka is the Tagalog word for beef.
-Kalderetang baka is a Filipino beef stew with liver, vegetables, and spices.
+Kalderetang baka is a delicious Filipino beef stew with liver, vegetables, and spices.

 |Prep time||Cook time||Ready in||Yields|